Drawcasting - Premier League Draw Specialists

 Last 5 Seasons Draw Percentages

-In my last blog, I showed that for the Premier League in the last five seasons, draws were often the outcome games that were priced the longest.
+In my last blog, I showed that for the English Premier League in the last five seasons, draws were often the outcome games that were priced the longest.

 Furthermore that when only those odds for an outcome in a game were considered, when the game ended in that outcome, the reduction for draws was considerably smaller than for home or away wins.